New-Bamboo/rack-raw-upload/README.md

 # Rack Raw Upload middleware

-Rack::RawUpload converts raw file uploads into normal form input, so Rack applications can read these as normal (using `params` for example), rather than from `env['rack.input']` or similar.
+Rack::RawUpload converts raw uploads into normal multipart requests, like those in a form.
+Rack applications can then read these as normal (using `params` for example), rather than from `env['rack.input']` or similar.

-Rack::RawUpload know that a request is such an upload when the mimetype **is not** one of the following:
+Rack::RawUpload processes a request this way when the mimetype **is not** one of the following:

+## Assumptions

+Rack::RawUpload performs this conversion when two conditions are met:

+1. The request method is POST or PUT
+2. The mimetype is one of
     * application/x-www-form-urlencoded
     * multipart/form-data

-Additionally, it can be told explicitly to perform the conversion, using the header `X-File-Upload`.
-See below for details.

-## Assumptions

-Rack::RawUpload expects that requests will:

-1. be POST or PUT requests
-2. set the mimetype `application/octet-stream`

 ## Configuration